dimaga/RoboND-Rover-Project/README.md

 Such an approach should scale better to realistic environment, where color classification can also be substituted with fully convolutional deep neural network.
-Also, machine learning relieved me from tedious work of manually adjusting the thresholds, which includes more of a black art rather than engineering
+Also, machine learning relieved me from tedious work of manually adjusting the thresholds, which is more a black art than engineering

 [example_rock1]: ./calibration_images/example_rock1.jpg